How to Tie the Stevedore Stopper Knot

 4. Pass the working end through the bight and tighten by pulling both ends.

 Pro Tip: Always leave a sufficient tail to account for potential slippage under load.
+Practising the wraps in a thicker line first makes each turn easier to see before you tie it in thinner cord.

 FAQ